kdmeg528/childcare-finder/README.md

 # 🏠 Childcare Finder

-A machine learning-powered web application that helps families find the childcare based on location, budget, and educational philosophy.
+A machine learning-powered web application that helps families find childcare based on location, budget, and educational philosophy.

-📘 About this project
+## 📘 About this project

 This repository contains my midterm project for my first coding course in machine learning.
 The goal was to build a simple, end-to-end application that collects childcare data using the Google Places API, engineers useful features, and produces basic recommendations.